OkayHughes/open-lab-notebook/src/posts/papers/bw_topo/figures.md

 ### 5 days of MSLP in NE60
 What does this figure need to do?
 * Establishes that until day 5 it is nonlinear but well behaved (lead in to convergence)
-* Showcases evolving wave in relation to topography
+* Showcases evolving wave in relation to location of topography

+Fields:
+* MSLP
+* PRECL
+* Precipitable water

+Times:
+(day 2?) day 3, day 4, day 5, (day 6)

+<span class="todo">Possible evolution plot centered on the mountain at e.g. 850hPa,
+this might be valuable to contrast dry with moist! </span>

+## #Evolution of precipitation over mountain
+Difference between PRECL in nominal 30km grid with second and without.
+* Potential lead-in to close-up comparison of structure over the mountain.
+* Hypothesis: structural characteristics of precipitation at hitting time on hill

+Fields:
+Omega
+Time: day 5.

+## Moist/dry comparison
-* Showcases difference between dry and moist cases (e.g. why does the addition of moisture)
+* Showcases difference between dry and moist cases (e.g. why does the addition of moisture add something to this case)

-<span class="todo">Possible evolution plot centered on the mountain at e.g. 850hPa</span>

-Moist vs dry comparison (possibly show omega?)
+* Closeup on `$$\omega $$`

 minimum PSL showing convergence and clustering in moist/dry case.